CLS Group: Operations

 These obligations are funded into and from each member’s respective multi-currency account.

 Another key element of the CLS Settlement Service is the liquidity efficiencies delivered through multilateral payment netting.
 On each day participants will very likely have more than one trade to settle—in practice, major banks will have hundreds or thousands of trades each day.
 Each day prior to settlement, CLS calculates the funding required of each settlement member on a multilateral netted basis.
 The amount of cash required by CLS to settle all payment instructions is reduced, allowing each settlement member to transfer only the net amount of its payment obligations in each currency, rather than the total amount of each trade to be settled.
 On average, CLS netting efficiency is in the region of 96 percent.

 In addition to the usual settlement service, the in/out swap process is done before the settlement windows to reduce the payment obligations to CLS and to mitigate liquidity pressures.
 An in/out swap is an intraday swap consisting of two equal and opposite FX transactions that are agreed as an intraday swap.

 One of the “legs” is settled inside CLS in order to reduce each settlement member’s net position in the two relevant currencies.
 The other “leg” is settled outside CLS.

 The in/out swap further compresses payment obligation by an average of 75%, which results in a funding requirement in CLS of less than 1% of the total gross settlement value.

 CLS currencies

 CLS has expanded the number of currencies it settles over the years and currently (mid-2022) settles:

+Shareholders

+As of mid-2024, the CLS Group had 75 shareholders (NB European flag refers to banks under European banking supervision):